simonevadi/digital-twin/ReadMe.md

 4. The other detectors read the result files.

 ## Using a server
 I am testing some extensions to be able to send the simulations on to do on a server.
+The work is available on the branch `1022-client`

 ## Usage
 Start the ipython profile by running